Adventures in a Messy Life

 Purpose of how do insect mouths work experiment:

-To see how the different insects eat (inspired by this post from the Work Plan).
-[Future Ticia here, I must have been channeling my former teacher life when I first wrote this, because that’s what I had to write for every lesson plan.]
+To see how different insects eat (inspired by a blog post from a blog that is no longer there) [Future Ticia here, I must have been channeling my former teacher life when I first wrote this, because that’s what I had to write for every lesson plan.]

 Supplies for how insect mouths work